 Here’s the basic recipe:

 - On a silicone mat, put little heaps of shredded Parmesan and flatten them.
 Leave around 1-2″ between each little pile.

 - Bake for 2-3 minutes until the cheese has melted and starts to turn golden brown at the edges.
 Leave to cool, slightly, then move to a cooling rack.

 These are seriously good just like this.
 Two things to note: they can burn easily so don’t get distracted while they are baking.
 Also, they are still soft when they come out of the oven – a fun thing to do is place them over the base of a small upturned bowl and create little Parmesan crisp spoons – ready to load up with whatever you like!

 All that being said, one day I decided to experiment, adding an extra ingredient to each variation – and these additions were all zero carbs.
 Well, apart from one.

 - Dry mustard powder

 - Finely grated dark chocolate (yep – that would be the one with the carbs)

 The quantities and ratios are really up to you – I just added in what I felt was the right amount with each ingredient.
-Here are the chive Parmesan crisps before and after baking:
+Here are the chive Parmesan crisps after baking: